ggerganov/whisper.cpp/examples/server/README.md

-  -oved D,   --ov-e-device DNAME [CPU    ] the OpenVINO device used for encode inference --host HOST,                   [127.0.0.1] Hostname/ip-adress for the server --port PORT,                   [8080   ] Port number for the server
+  -oved D,   --ov-e-device DNAME [CPU    ] the OpenVINO device used for encode inference --host HOST,                   [127.0.0.1] Hostname/ip-adress for the server --port PORT,                   [8080   ] Port number for the server --convert,                     [false  ] Convert audio to WAV, requires ffmpeg on the server
 ```

+> [!WARNING]
+> **Do not run the server example with administrative privileges and ensure it's operated in a sandbox environment, especially since it involves risky operations like accepting user file uploads and using ffmpeg for format conversions.
+Always validate and sanitize inputs to guard against potential security threats.**

 ## request examples